cyupa/website/src/pages/help/get-started/archive/index.md

 1. Open the project you’d like to archive.
 1. Click the **project title** near the top left.
 1. Click **Archive** at the bottom of the list.

+To unarchive a project:

+1. Open the project you’d like to unarchive.
+1. Click the **project title** near the top left.
+1. Click **Unarchive** near the bottom of the list.